Opening a bank account for a club, community or society

 Building societies are usually more willing to open savings accounts for these types of organisations and community groups.
 Some even offer fixed rate bonds for those looking to lock away money in exchange for a better interest rate.

-Depending on the way your club or society is structured, you may also be able to open a charity savings account.
-As with opening a current account for a club (as described above) your organisation will usually need to meet certain criteria.
+Depending on the way your club or society is structured, you might also be able to open a charity savings account.
+As with opening a current account for a club (as described above), your organisation will usually need to meet certain criteria.
 These could include:

 • Your organisation being a registered charity (with a Charity Commission number), a community interest company or a company limited by guarantee